moengage/MoEngage-iOS-SDK/README.md

 ## Integration

-There are two ways you can integrate the SDK - CocoaPods or Manual integration.

 ### Integration through CocoaPods
 CocoaPods is a dependency manager for Objective C & Swift projects and makes integration easier.